Anti-communism: Left-wing anti-communism

 Since the split of the Communist parties from the socialist Second International to form the Marxist–Leninist Third International, social democrats have been critical of Communism for its anti-liberal nature.
 Examples of left-wing critics of Marxist–Leninist states and parties are Friedrich Ebert, Boris Souvarine, George Orwell, Bayard Rustin, Irving Howe, and Max Shachtman.
 The American Federation of Labor was always strongly anti-communist.
 The more left-wing Congress of Industrial Organizations purged its communists in 1947 and was staunchly anti-communist afterwards.
 In the United Kingdom, the Labour Party strenuously resisted Communist efforts to infiltrate its ranks and take control of locals in the 1930s.
 The Labour Party became anti-communist and UK Prime Minister Clement Attlee was a staunch supporter of NATO.

 Despite anarchist communism being an anarchist school of thought, there are also anarchists who oppose communism.
-Anti-communist anarchists include anarcho-primitivists and other green anarchists, who critique communism for its need of industrialisation and its perceived authoritarianism.
+Anti-communist anarchists include anarcho-primitivists and other green anarchists, who critique communism for its need of industrialisation and its authoritarianism.